 Are you facing drug charges in North Carolina for possession of a controlled substance?
 If so, don’t try to fight your case alone.
 Drug possession charges are serious and should not be taken lightly.
 They can carry harsh penalties, including fines and incarceration.
 With the help of an experienced Raleigh drug crime lawyer at Kurtz & Blum, PLLC, you can build the strongest defense possible.

-If you have been arrested or charged with drug possession in North Carolina, contact Kurtz & Blum, PLLC for a confidential consultation to learn more about your legal rights and options.
+If you have been arrested or charged with drug possession in Raleigh, North Carolina, contact Kurtz & Blum, PLLC for a confidential consultation to learn more about your legal rights and options.